imics-lab/eeg-transfer-learning/README.md

 examples.ipynb -- *The example codes how to do conduct transfer learning on the pre-trained feature extractor*

 ---
+About the datasets we used in this project:
+1. TUH normal/abnormal dataset, you can it find from the link: https://isip.piconepress.com/projects/tuh_eeg/html/downloads.shtml
+Choose the option 'The TUH Abnormal EEG Corpus'.
+Note: You may need to sign up and send request to the organization to get the data.
+Due to the intellectual property reason, we can not directly share the data we used in the experiments.

+2. EEGBCI Motor Imagery dataset, you can find it from the link: https://physionet.org/content/eegmmidb/1.0.0/

+3. If reproduce the experiments, some paths settings in the code might need to be changed to correspond your local environment.

+---
 To train feature extractor on the self-supervised contrastive task: